-The PSP PTSD Course is designed to provide free education and guidance on effective techniques specifically focused on managing symptoms of posttraumatic stress disorder among PSP.
+The PSP PTSD Course is designed to provide free education and guidance on effective techniques specifically focused on managing symptoms of posttraumatic stress disorder.
 The PSP PTSD Course helps PSP with thoughts, behaviours, and physical symptoms related to posttraumatic stress disorder

-The PSP PTSD Course is now available to PSP in Saskatchewan.
+The PSP PTSD Course is now available to PSP in New Brunswick, Nova Scotia, Prince Edward Island, Quebec, and Saskatchewan.

 Research shows that 23.2% of PSP report clinically significant symptoms of PTSD but many have difficulties accessing care.